Particular/docs.particular.net/nservicebus/handlers/async-handlers.md

 #### Returns the task

-For high-throughput scenarios and if you have only one or two asynchronous exit points in the Handle method you can avoid the `async` keyword by returning the task instead of awaiting it.
+For high-throughput scenarios and if there are only one or two asynchronous exit points in the Handle method the `async` keyword can be avoided completely by returning the task instead of awaiting it.
 This will omit the state machine creation which drives the async code and reduce the number of allocations on the given code path.

 snippet: HandlerReturnsATask